Vlku272/project1/README.md

 guaranteed to work on linux and Cryptr definately only works on linux.
-Not making Cryptr open source, however if you want the source for it to look over privately email me at my student email.
+Not making Cryptr open source, however if you want the source for it to look over privately, email me at my student email.

 P.S.
 I had way more commits on here, but alot